 Invest for your child’s future – Raising a kid today is no easy feat.
-You manage a job, ensure your child is learning his curriculum, doing sports, and managing their mental health while also somehow ensuring that they develop into well-rounded human beings.
+You manage a job, ensure your child is learning his curriculum, doing sports, and managing their mental health while also somehow ensuring that they develop into well-rounded human being.
 While you are ensuring that you give them the best of everything- you also set some money aside for their future, and hope that it is enough.

 But the costs of education and living expenses are spiralling.
 Rising EMIs are burning a hole in your pockets, and you are essentially losing the money in your savings account to inflation.
 So how do we ensure the money we save for our children is actually a substantial corpus to help them build a good future?